FINAL UPDATE: Delay at 4th Street Bridge has cleared. NB #TThird resuming regular service. (More: 18 in last 48 hours)

 Predevelopment Phase Outreach and Engagement

 Since November 2022, Potrero Neighborhood Collective (PNC) has worked with the SFMTA and the public to further develop the conceptual design.
-PNC will host multiple opportunities for the public to provide feedback on the project design and development prior to presenting the final schematic design to the SFMTA Board of Directors for project approval.
+PNC will continue to host multiple opportunities for the public to become informed and provide feedback on the project design and development prior to presenting the final schematic design to the SFMTA Board of Directors for project approval.
+Some recent meetings:

 • March 20, 2023Update to SF Arts Commission Civic Design Review Committee to provide a project update, overview of the current design concept, and potential opportunities for public art.